Eensy Weensy Raindrops Tune: "Eensy, Weensy Spider"

 Is it sunny, is it rainy, is it windy out today?

-Tell me children what's the weather, what's the weather like today?
+Tell me children, what's the weather, what's the weather like today?

 Wind Chimes

-Teacher is to poke holes in a aluminum pie plate.
-Children can decorate the plate and hang varios items with yarn from the base.
+Teacher is to poke holes in an aluminum pie plate.
+Children can decorate the plate and hang various items with yarn from the base.
 Suggest chime materials: Make wind chimes for children to hang outside.
 Wind chimes can be made of many different things.
 See what materials the children suggest.
 Forks, spoons, shells, sticks, pieces of metal, aluminum pie pans etc. Tape record the sound of the chimes and let the children listen to it at circle time or nap time.

 Rain Painting